Game: Plants vs. Zombies 3D: Ancient Egypt

 What Makes it Special: Brain meter leads to a bonus when filled.
 Brain meter is persistent for each bet level.

 Spielo, now under the IGT umbrella, was among the earliest to produce games with persistent state reel design that could lead to Advantage Play opportunities.
-One of the games they produced a few years ago that still has its fans it Plants vs. Zombies.
+One of the games they produced a few years ago that still has its fans is Plants vs. Zombies 3D: Ancient Egypt.

 The game is somewhat complex with its variety of bonuses, but the baseline game, and the potential advantage, is pretty easy to spot.